 - Bananas: Refrigerating bananas will turn their peels prematurely brown and change their texture.
 Store them out on the counter.
 Peel and freeze them for smoothies and banana bread once they become overripe.

-- Onions, garlic: Storing these pungent alliums in the refrigerator will not only impart their smell onto other foods, but will also soften them over time.
+- Onions, garlic: Storing these pungent alliums in the refrigerator will not only impart their smell onto other foods but will also soften them over time.
 Store them in a paper bag.
 Once cut, you can store a well-wrapped onion in the fridge.

 - Honey, jam, maple syrup: Honey and real maple syrup will crystallize if stored in the fridge.
 Store them it at room temperature and out of direct sunlight.
 While it’s fine to refrigerate jams and jellies, it’s also OK to leave them out after opening.
+One caveat: if you don’t plan on using opened jams or maple syrup after opening, and plan on storing them for long periods without using them, it’s smarter to refrigerate after opening.

 - Avocados: Store whole avocados on the counter.
 If they’re very soft, you can get a few extra days by putting them in the fridge, but you’ll pay for it in flavor.
 It’s better just to enjoy them right away.
+Don’t buy more than you can use.

 - Bread: While many people refrigerate bread to keep it from going stale, doing so actually dries it out faster.
 Store it in a dark cupboard or bread box.